-The Judicial Council, in promulgating the amended plan set forth below, recognizes that while the Criminal Justice Act provides for limited compensation, attorneys chosen pursuant to the plans to represent defendants are rendering a public and social service of the greatest importance.
-The Bar has traditionally represented with high dedication defendants unable to pay any compensation for such representation.
-Services performed for defendants qualifying under the plan will continue to be rendered by members of the Bar, essentially in their capacity as officers of the Courts and in keeping with the high traditions of the legal profession and its vital role in society.
+The Judicial Council, in promulgating the amended Plan set forth below, recognizes that while the Criminal Justice Act provides for limited compensation, attorneys chosen pursuant to the Plan to represent indigents are rendering a public and social service of the greatest importance.
+The Bar has traditionally represented with high dedication persons unable to pay any compensation for such representation.
+Services performed for eligible persons qualifying under the Plan will continue to be rendered by members of the Bar, essentially in their capacity as officers of the Courts and in keeping with the high traditions of the legal profession and its vital role in society.
 We also recognize that despite the nominal compensation provided by the Act, such services will be performed with devotion and vigor so that the lofty ideal - equality before the law for all persons - will be achieved.
-With this recognition of the importance of representation for the accused, we are confident that all segments of the Bar will accept as part of their professional obligations the need to render the most competent services to defendants in each and every phase of criminal proceedings and that the organized Bar will be stimulated into increased activity with respect to the administration of criminal justice.
+With this recognition of the importance of representation for indigents, we are confident that all segments of the Bar will accept as part of their professional obligations the need to render the most competent services in each and every phase of criminal and habeas corpus proceedings and that the organized Bar will be encouraged into increased activity with respect to the administration of criminal justice.